IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 ## Disabling a channel
 {: #disabling-channel}

-You can disable a channel to stop sending notifications to that channel.
+To stop sending notifications to a channel, you can disable the channel.
 {: shortdesc}

 To disable the channel, click the toggle in the relevant channel row.
 You can also enable a channel again by clicking the toggle.